 Undergraduate Degree: Bryn Mawr College - Bachelors, Sociology

-Graduate Degree: University of Pennsylvania - Current Grad Student, Education
+Graduate Degree: University of Pennsylvania - Master of Arts, Education

 Exercise, writing, travel